OpenDataAlex/process_tracker/docs/source/model/capacity.rst

      - Column Description
    * - cluster_id
      - Integer
      - The cluster of the cluster-process relationship.
-Foreign key to :ref:`cluster_tracking`.
+Foreign key to :ref:`cluster_tracking_lkup`.
    * - process_id
      - Integer
      - The process of the cluster-process relationship.
 Foreign key to :ref:`process`.